CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/getting-started.md

      ![](../images/image02.png)

-1. You can ble to view the deployed resources in that resorce group
+1. You can able to view the deployed resources in that resource group **poloalto-DID**.